 1. Insomnia (Problem of close to no sleep)

-It is defined as difficulty in maintaining sleep or initiates asleep.
-It can also take the form of early morning awakening in which you rise several hours early and unable to resume sleeping.
+It is defined as difficulty in maintaining sleep or initiating asleep.
+It can also take the form of early morning awakening in which you rise several hours early and are unable to resume sleeping.

-Healthcare individuals provide stimulant medications with behavioral interventions.
+Healthcare individuals provide stimulant medications with behavioural interventions.